Tax prep: 5 things you can do right now

 Some people wait until the last minute to work on their income taxes.
 Not you.
 You want to be ready to roll so you can cross taxes off your “to do” list and make the most of the money you earn.

-Here’s what you can do now to prepare to file your income taxes in 2021 and help make the whole process a little less stressful.
+Here’s what you can do now to prepare to file your income taxes in 2022 and help make the whole process less stressful.

 Start compiling your tax-related forms and information, so everything’s organized in one spot.
-Not sure what to include?
 Here’s a list to get you started:

 - Social Security numbers for you, your spouse, and your dependents (if applicable)